0xReLogic/Chronos/docs/sql-reference.md

 **Behavior:**
 - Fetch matching rows
 - Apply assignments
-- Delete old rows
+- Delete old rows (only when WHERE is provided)
 - Insert updated rows

 **Limitations:**
-- WHERE clause required (no UPDATE without filter)
+- WHERE clause is strongly recommended; UPDATE without WHERE does not delete existing rows
 - No UPDATE ...
 FROM
 - No computed expressions in SET clause